 Every month, Betty transfers $1000 from the COA’s bank account to her own personal account.
 She does not record these transfers on the COA’s financial records, so no one else knows about them.
 Betty has committed embezzlement.

-In order to convict you of embezzlement from an HOA or COA, a prosecutor would have to show four things:
+In order to convict you of embezzlement from an HOA or COA, a county district attorney or state attorney general would have to show four things:

 You can be convicted of HOA fraud through embezzlement even if you intended only to borrow something from an HOA or COA.
 16 If you haven’t returned the property to the HOA at the time when you are charged with embezzlement, you cannot defend yourself by pointing out that you planned to give the property back.
 17

 Example: Maria is a single mother and a condo owner.
 She is a member of the board of her COA.
 One month, she is faced with high medical bills for one of her children.
 She cannot pay them when they are due but knows she will be able to pay them in a few months, when she will get a tax refund.

 Maria transfers money from the COA’s bank account to her own bank account and uses it to pay the medical bills.
 Her plan is to refund the money when her tax refund arrives.
 But she is arrested and charged with the COA fraud crime of embezzlement before she can do so.
 She can still be found guilty even though she intended to give the money back.